-- AGENCY hereby grants PROVIDER exclusive emergency ambulance service within it's designated zones in Nevada County as they are defined in Exhibit "A" (attached hereto and incorporated herein by reference). - 2.
-Exclusivity requires, at a minimum, each in-service ALS ambulance to be staffed by at least one licensed paramedic who is S-SV accredited and an EMT-I certified in the State of California. - 3.
-Agency Director is authorized to act on behalf of AGENCY in all matters related to this AGREEMENT. - 4.
+1. AGENCY hereby grants PROVIDER exclusive emergency ambulance service within its designated zones in Nevada County as they are defined in Exhibit "A" (attached hereto and incorporated herein by reference).

+- 2. Exclusivity requires, at a minimum, each in-service ALS ambulance to be staffed by at least one licensed paramedic who is S-SV accredited and an EMT-I certified in the State of California. - Agency Director is authorized to act on behalf of AGENCY in all matters related to this AGREEMENT. - 4.
 At any time during normal business hours (8:00 a.m. to 5:00 p.m.
 Monday through Friday), and at other times as may reasonably be deemed necessary by AGENCY, AGENCY'S duly designated representative(s) may observe PROVIDER'S operations with reasonable notice.
 During any observations, AGENCY shall not interfere with PROVIDER'S operations. - 5.
-AGENCY may conduct audits of all AGREEMENTS, financial statements and records, invoices, payrolls, inventory records, records of personnel, daily logs, conditions of employment, and other data related to any and all matters in connection with this AGREEMENT, as allowed by law.
+AGENCY may conduct audits of records specifically related to performance under this AGREEMENT, as allowed by law.
 At AGENCY'S request, PROVIDER will produce copies of specific records as allowed by law within five (5) business days of request.
 All applicable laws will be adhered to with regard to patient and personnel records' confidentiality.
 Audit representatives will be duly designated and authorized by AGENCY.
-AGENCY shall give PROVIDER thirty (30) days prior written notice of any audit under this paragraph.
+AGENCY shall give PROVIDER thirty (30) days prior written notice of any audit under this paragraph. - 6.
+AGENCY representatives shall conduct themselves in a professional and courteous manner, shall not interfere in any way with PROVIDER'S personnel in the performance of their duties, and shall at all times be respectful of PROVIDER'S employer/employee relationship.